 7. Ducati Monster 797

 The Ducati Monster 797 is an ideal introduction to Ducati’s legendary performance and design.
-With its 803cc engine, this bike offers smooth power delivery, making it approachable as a good beginner motorcycle while still thrilling experienced riders.
-Its naked styling, sporty ergonomics, and Italian craftsmanship make it a standout choice for riders seeking a combination of style and performance.
+With its 803cc engine, this bike provides an easy power delivery, making it a great option as a beginner motorcycle while still thrilling experienced riders.
+Its simple styling, sporty ergonomics, and Italian craftsmanship draw in riders seeking a combination of style and performance.

 Pros